 - While purchase lending remains constrained, it continues to drive the overwhelming majority of volume, accounting for 88% of May rate locks – a record high

 - The average purchase price rose for the sixth consecutive month to hit $454K, while the average loan amount rose to $360K

 - Credit scores of conforming, FHA and VA borrowers rose again in May – indicative of tightening credit standards in an uncertain economic environment – with purchase lock credit scores nearing record highs

 - The adjustable-rate mortgage (ARM) share of May’s lock activity climbed to 8.41% as more borrowers sought relief from rising fixed rates late in the month

 - The 10-year Treasury yield rose 20 basis points in May to 3.64%, as the spread with mortgage rates continued to grow, briefly touching a six-year high on May 30 before ending the month at 3.08%

-JACKSONVILLE, Fla. – June 13, 2022 – Today, Black Knight, Inc. (NYSE:BKI) announced the release of its latest Originations Market Monitor report, looking at mortgage origination data through May month-end.
-Leveraging daily rate lock data from Black Knight’s Optimal Blue PPE – mortgage lending’s most widely used pricing engine – the Originations Market Monitor provides the industry’s earliest and most comprehensive view of origination activity.
+JACKSONVILLE, Fla. – June 12, 2022 – Today Black Knight, Inc. (NYSE:BKI) announced the release of its latest Originations Market Monitor report, looking at mortgage origination data through May 2023 month-end.
+Leveraging daily rate lock data from the Black Knight Optimal Blue PPE, the Originations Market Monitor provides the industry’s earliest and most comprehensive view of origination activity.

 Each month’s Originations Market Monitor provides high-level origination metrics for the U.S. and the top 20 metropolitan statistical areas by share of total origination volume.